Jazzmania

 Jazzmania is a 1923 American silent drama film directed by Robert Z. Leonard and starring his then-wife Mae Murray.
 In keeping with Murray's previous films and a few of her succeeding films, the movie possesses some of the most provocative attire worn by an actress in film up to that time.
 As with Fascination, Edmund Goulding wrote the original screen story and screenplay.

 Preservation

-A print of Jazzmania is in the collection of George Eastman House.
+A print of Jazzmania is in the collection of the George Eastman Museum.